-Jasmyn is a doctoral student studying Clinical Psychology (Military Track) at Adler University.
-She is currently Treasurer of the Adler University Student Veterans Association (ASVA) chapter in addition to participation with the Military Psychology Student Organization (MPSO).
-She is involved with other on campus organizations such as Adler Black Student Association, and the Traumatic Stress Psychology Student Association.
-Off campus she is an active member in the Association of Black Psychologist.
+Jasmyn is a doctoral student in Clinical Psychology (Military Track) at Adler University, where she also serves as Vice President of the Military Psychology Student Organization (MPSO).
+She is actively engaged in multiple campus communities, including the Adler Black Student Association and the Traumatic Stress Psychology Student Association.

-She earned her Masters of Arts in Industrial Organizational Psychology from the Chicago School of Professional Psychology.
-As an undergraduate she studied abroad at the University of Ulster, Magee Campus, Londonderry United Kingdom.
-There she was given the honor of being name both a Wendt Scholar and Gilman Scholar.
+She holds a Master of Arts in Industrial and Organizational Psychology from The Chicago School of Professional Psychology.
+During her undergraduate studies, she studied abroad at the University of Ulster’s Magee Campus in Londonderry, Northern Ireland, where she was recognized as both a Wendt Scholar and a Gilman Scholar.

 Adler University – Chicago, IL